-Dr. Torke is an Associate Professor of Medicine and Associate Division Chief of General Internal Medicine and Geriatrics, Indiana University School of Medicine.
-She is a Research Scientist with the Indiana University Center for Aging Research at Regenstrief Institute and Director of the Evans Center for Religious and Spiritual Values in Healthcare.
+Dr. Torke is a Professor of Medicine and Associate Division Chief of General Internal Medicine and Geriatrics, Indiana University School of Medicine.
+She is Director of the Evans Center for Religious and Spiritual Values in Healthcare and a Research Scientist with the Indiana University Center for Aging Research at Regenstrief Institute.
 Dr. Torke received her undergraduate degree from Carleton College and her M.D. from Indiana University.
-She completed her residency in Primary Care-Internal Medicine at Emory University in Atlanta, GA.
-Dr. Torke completed further training at the University of Chicago from 2005-2007 through a fellowship in Primary Care Health Services Research and Ethics, funded by the Health Resources and Services Administration.
+She completed residency in Primary Care-Internal Medicine at Emory University in Atlanta, GA and fellowship training at the University of Chicago from 2005-2007 in Primary Care Health Services Research and Ethics, funded by the Health Resources and Services Administration.
 Dr. Torke's research focuses on spiritual, religious, ethical, and communication aspects of medical decision making for older adults.
 Her current research focuses on surrogate decision making for older adults with dementia and other forms of cognitive impairment, including randomized trial of spiritual care in the ICU setting and advance care planning for older adults in the community.
 She has received funding from the NIH, the Greenwall Foundation and other foundation sources.
 She practices outpatient palliative care at IU Health Methodist Hospital.